Shooters, Fishers and Farmers Party: Northern Territory

+Country Liberal Party (CLP) ahead of Labor in Lingiari and Labor ahead of the CLP in Solomon, and the parts preferenced the Greens last in both seats.

+In the Northern Territory, the party's voter base absorbs a plurality of voters who vote for Pauline Hanson's One Nation on the federal level, as One Nation does not contest Northern Territory general elections.

 South Australia

 At the 2006 South Australian state election, two Shooters Party candidates for the Legislative Council, Robert Low and Michael Hudson, preferenced the Family First Party as well as the One Nation Party.
 The Shooters Party received just under 6,000 votes, or 0.6% of the electors, with a 0.08 quota.
 Neither candidate was elected.
 The party also contested the 2010 (as Shooters) and 2014 (as Shooters and Fishers) elections, increasing the number of votes in each but not enough to achieve a quota.
 It was deregistered before the 2018 election.

 Victoria

 At the 2014 Victorian state election, two Shooters and Fishers candidates were elected to the Legislative Council: Jeff Bourman received 2.44% first preference votes in the Eastern Victoria Region and was elected on preferences from the other minor parties, and Daniel Young received 3.5% first preference votes in the Northern Victoria Region and was also elected on preferences.
 Bourman was re-elected in 2018, while Young was defeated.

+Bourman was re-elected in 2022.